Pomegranate For Babies: Safety, Benefits, And Precautions

 2. How do you puree pomegranate for baby food?

 Giving pomegranate seeds to babies is not advisable as they may cause choking hazards.
-Nevertheless, for older infants, you may crush or flatten the seeds and combine them with another soft fruit (such as mashed banana) to make a fruit puree.
+Nevertheless, for older infants, you may crush or flatten the seeds and combine them with another soft fruit (such as mashed banana) to make a fruit puree for babies.
 Homemade baby food/ puree is an excellent way to safely provide essential nutrients to your little one.

 3. How can pomegranates help with brain development in babies?